-In January, City Choir Twelfth Night concert will continue our tradition of showcasing a talented high school choral ensemble.
+In January, City Choir’s Twelfth Night concert will continue its tradition of showcasing a talented high school choral ensemble.
 The 2019-2020 “Partner in Song” will be the Freedom High School Chamber Choir from Chantilly, VA, directed by Laura Lazarevich.

-Part of the celebrated “Music in McLean” concert series, the City Choir will perform a program of all-French music in March.
+In March, the City Choir will perform a program of all-French music as part of the celebrated “Music in McLean” series.
 Featuring the Duruflé Requiem, and Poulenc’s Litanies of the Black Virgin, City Choir will collaborate with the West Springfield High School Madrigals and the Shenandoah University Cantus Singers.

-The City Choir roster is composed of 120 experienced, professional-caliber volunteer singers who hail from throughout the greater Washington metropolitan area, even extending out to Annapolis and Frederick, Maryland, south to Springfield, Virginia, and sometimes into Pennsylvania and West Virginia.
+The City Choir of Washington is composed of 120 experienced, professional-caliber volunteer singers from throughout the greater Washington metropolitan area.
+Singers come to rehearse from as far north as Annapolis and Frederick, Maryland, as far south as Springfield, Virginia, and sometimes from Pennsylvania and West Virginia.
 The singers state enthusiastically that it is worth the drive to have the privilege to sing with Maestro Shafer.

 The City Choir seeks to inspire singers, audience members, and the community at large to discover the rich musical and cultural heritage of choral music and, in the words of Maestro Shafer, “to create beauty and give our audiences an escape from our deeply troubled world and a vision of a new world truly at peace and filled with love.”
 Also, through performances and educational and community outreach programs such as The City Singers, the high school Partners in Song, and commitment to spotlighting emerging American soloists, The City Choir of Washington aims to nurture the next generation of performers and audience members.